sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-15-first-bit-in-ankara.md

 ![Alt text](/images/travel3/PXL_20230907_102330781.jpg)

-On our walk to the family center, we walk past a walk up window resturant.
+On our walk to the family center, we walk past a walk up window restaurant.
 We've had olive croissants, chocolate rolls and cheese bread.
 They sell out on the early side, so it's always a bummer to walk up, look in the case and have all fun breakfast foods gone.

 ![Alt text](/images/travel3/PXL_20231010_063414890.jpg)